FAQ

 • What Are the Limitations of Trenchless Pipe Lining?

-Pipe lining works well for addressing cracks, corrosion, and minor root intrusion, but it’s less effective on pipes that have deteriorated to the point of breaking apart.
-A thorough inspection, usually with a sewer camera, helps determine if pipe lining is feasible and provides a clear assessment of the pipe’s condition.
+Pipe lining works well for addressing cracks, corrosion, and root intrusion, but it’s less effective on pipes that have deteriorated to the point of breaking apart entirely or on pipes that have developed bellies, or sagging in the line.
+A thorough sewer camera inspection helps determine if pipe lining is feasible and provides a clear assessment of the pipe’s condition.

 • How Long Does Trenchless Pipe Lining Last?